Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Introduction

 In this paper, we model the individuals' irrational decisions during an epidemic and analyze the impact of the individuals' irrationality on their decisions as well as the epidemic.
 Based on the individuals' behavioral model, we propose an effective method to guide user behavior and control the spread of disease.

 In summary, the main contributions of our work are:

-\begin{itemize} \item We build a prospect theory-based framework to model individuals' irrational decisions and analyze their impact on the epidemic.
+\begin{itemize} \item We build an M-choice epidemic-behavior co-evolution model to simulate individuals' irrational decision-making and analyze their impact on the epidemic.
 We theoretically analyze the co-evolution of user behavior and epidemic and its steady state.
 We also study the impact of irrationality on individuals' behavior and disease spread.

 \item Given the above individual behavior model, we propose a behavior inducement algorithm to guide individuals' decisions to control the epidemic.

 \item We validate our individual behavior model and behavior inducement algorithm through simulations.
 In addition, we use real user tests to validate the conclusions about the impact of irrationality on individuals' behavior. \end{itemize}